 What is a Mitchell Crane?

-A Mitchell Crane is not just a repaired and painted Link-Belt crane, American Crane or an Atlas scrap handler, it is a top brand crawler which has been meticulously rebuilt at one of our two facilities using a mixture of new Mitchell Crane precision aftermarket parts, new OEM parts, new OE parts and Mitchell Crane precision rebuilt components in order to produce a reliable machine which will work hard for years to come.
+A Mitchell Crane is not just a repair and painted Link-Belt crane, or an American Crane,it is a top brand crawler which has been meticulously rebuilt at one of our two facilities using a mixture of new Mitchell Crane precision aftermarket parts, new OEM parts, new OE parts and Mitchell Crane precision rebuilt components in order to produce a reliable machine which will work hard for years to come.

 Why Customers Choose Crane Rebuilds?

 There are many reasons to go with a rebuilt crane versus a new one and at the top of the list has to be price.
 You simply cannot buy a new piece of equipment for what you pay for a rebuilt machine.
 The other main reasons for the purchase of a rebuilt crane are familiarity and crossover parts.

 Familiarity is more than being comfortable in the operator seat, it is the whole package of knowing what the machine is capable of, how to tear it down for transport and knowing how to fix it when it breaks.
 The big savings is time, a well trained crew will already know how to get things done because of their experience with other cranes in their fleet which are the same model.

 Crossover parts can be a real asset in times of need, if you are expanding your fleet to include similar model machines, your on hand spare parts inventory is much more manageable with fewer parts.
 If your cranes are the same this means only one type of boom connecting pin, one type of control valve, one type of track pad and so on.